ltmurray/GISS-GC/doc/GISS-GC-DOC/giss-gc_tutorial.md

 conda activate giss
 ```

+If you would prefer to install the minimum dependencies yourself, you may see an example script for doing so at `$GSS_HOME/doc/GISS-GC-DOC/envs/install_dependencies.sh`.

 ### 1c.
 Install GISS Post-Processing Tools<a name="scaleacc"></a>

 The tools located in `$GISS_HOME/model/mk_diags` are necessary for post-processing the model output into a useful format, particularly the `scaleacc` program.
 I recommend copying that directory to a common location to which you can point your `$PATH` variable to the binaries.